kyma-incubator/compass/components/connector/docs/08-02-maintain-secure-connection-with-compass.md

 ## Renew the client certificate

-Generate a CSR with this command using the certificate subject data obtained with the CRS information:
+Generate a CSR with this command using the certificate subject data obtained with the CSR information:
 ```
 openssl genrsa -out generated.key 2048
 openssl req -new -sha256 -out generated.csr -key generated.key -subj "{SUBJECT}"